""

 Course Description

-Direct study in seminar: Philosophy of peace and conflict in historical context.
+Direct study in seminar: The social side of science.
 Students must finish related seminar to finish the direct study.

 Face-to-face learning